 A 15 vs. 30 year mortgage–what’s the best option?
 It’s a question everybody who buys a home must answer.
 Here we provide the pros and cons of both mortgage types.

 I’ve had mortgages on the brain recently.
-When assembling our mortgage history the other day, I was struck by the decisions that we face along the way.
-Aside from deciding when to refinance, the biggest decision that we faced was what type of mortgage to get.
+When assembling our mortgage history, I was struck by the decisions we face along the way.
+Aside from deciding when to refinance, the biggest decision we faced was what type of mortgage to get.

 So… Which to choose?

 Advantages of a 15-year mortgage

 The higher payment on a 15-year mortgage might look scary at first.
 But it’s actually got some major advantages.

 For one, a shorter mortgage is amortized over half the total time of a 30-year option.
 A bigger chunk of that larger payment goes to pay down principal each month.
 That means that even if you’re paying the exact same interest rate, you’ll pay much less interest on a 15-year mortgage.

 But here’s the thing: you likely won’t pay the same interest rate.
 In fact, mortgage rates are usually significantly lower for 15-year vs. 30-year mortgages, all other things being equal.
 Combine that with the shorter amortization term, and you could save hundreds of thousands on interest.